-A summary of quantities of radioactive liquid and gaseous effluents and solid waste released.
+- A summary of quantities of radioactive liquid and gaseous effluents and solid waste released.
 Data shall be summarized on a quarterly basis following the format of Regulatory Guide 1.21, Appendix B, for liquid and gaseous effluents.
-Data shall be summarized on an annual basis following the format of Regulatory Guide 1.21, Appendix B, for solid waste.

-- 2. An assessment of radiation doses to the maximum exposed members of the public due to the radioactive liquid and gaseous effluents released from the Station during the previous calendar year.
+Data shall be summarized on an annual basis following the format of Regulatory Guide 1.21, Appendix B, for solid waste. - [Commitment 3.2.2] - 2.
+An assessment of radiation doses to the maximum exposed members of the public due to the radioactive liquid and gaseous effluents released from the Station during the previous calendar year.
 This assessment shall be in accordance with Step 6.7.2.b. - 3.
-A list and description of unplanned releases from the site to unrestricted areas, during the reporting period, which meet the following criteria: - Unplanned releases that exceeded the limits in Steps 6.2.1 and 6.3.1 - Unplanned releases which require a Plant Issue (Deviation) and involve the discharge of contents of the wrong Waste Gas Decay Tank or the wrong liquid radwaste release tank - Unplanned releases from large leaks due to unexpected valve or pipe failures that result in a quantity of release such that a 10 CFR 50.72, Immediate Notification Requirements for Operating Nuclear Power Reactors or 10 CFR 50.73, Licensee Event Report System, report is required - Unplanned releases as determined by Radiation Protection Supervision, which may or may not require a Plant Issue (Deviation)
+A list and description of unplanned releases from the site to unrestricted areas, during the reporting period, which meet the following criteria: - Unplanned releases that exceeded the limits in Steps 6.2.1 and 6.3.1 - Unplanned releases which require a Condition Report and involve the discharge of contents of the wrong Waste Gas Decay Tank or the wrong liquid radwaste release tank - Unplanned releases from large leaks due to unexpected valve or pipe failures that result in a quantity of release such that a 10 CFR 50.72, Immediate Notification Requirements for Operating Nuclear Power Reactors or 10 CFR 50.73, Licensee Event Report System, report is required - Unplanned releases as determined by Radiation Protection Supervision, which may or may not require a Condition Report

 - 4. Major changes to radioactive liquid, gaseous, and solid waste treatment systems during the reporting period. - 5.
 Changes to VPAP-2103S, Offsite Dose Calculation Manual (Surry) (See Step 6.7.4). - 6.
-A listing of new locations for dose calculations or environmental monitoring identified by the land use census (See Step 6.6.2).
+A listing of new locations for dose calculations or environmental monitoring identified by the land use census (See Step 6.6.2). - 7.
+A summary of radioactive leaks or spills meeting the following criteria: - An unintended spill or leak with the potential to reach groundwater, as defined in NEI 07-07, and - The spill or leak must be greater than 100 gallons in volume or the volume cannot be quantified but is estimated to be greater than 100 gallons; or - Any spill or leak, regardless of volume or activity deemed by the licensee to be reportable. - 8.
+Groundwater sample results from locations not part of the Radiological Environmental Monitoring Program.